Sen12345/travel-list/README.md

-# React Packing List For Travel
+# React Paking List App For Travel

 This project includes the following development tasks: